dimanikulin/fva/FVADocMD/LEARNED_AS_DEV.md

-# What I learned as a Software Developer while creating my own product
+# What I learned as a Software Developer while creating my product
 ## Code quality
 &nbsp;&nbsp;&nbsp; Before creating the code we need to think about its quality.
 Yes, it's the first thing to start from.